 Indoor airPLUS Eligibility Update

-As such, EPA is proposing to update the Eligibility and Verification Requirements of the Indoor airPLUS Construction Specifications as follows:
+The Eligibility and Verification Requirements of the Indoor airPLUS Construction Specifications will be amended and outlined in the Indoor airPLUS Policy Record as follows:

 The following site-built or modular homes are eligible to earn the Indoor airPLUS label: